 Step 2 and 3 leads to the construction of the GWAS space (Fig. 1A), where a series of GWAS are performed with combinations of all gene spaces (X-axis) and all single and combinatorial traits (Y-axis).
 As usual in GWAS studies, we will treat each simple and complex trait and gene space individually (the circles 1 to 9 in Fig. 1A).
 For each particular trait, individual gene space will give us a set of p-values (and false discovery rates) for a set of SNPs.
 However, there may be SNPs that rank highly in several of the GWAS analysis.
 To detect those SNPs, we will assign a global rank to a SNP x as the sum of the ranks of that SNP for each GWAS analysis over all GWAS performed (SR(x)).
 Then, we will sort the SNPs by their sum of ranks (SR).
 For example (Table 1), suppose there are two SNPs S1 and S2 and three GWAS (with different traits and gene spaces).
 For GWAS 1, S1 has rank 1, S2 has rank 2; similarly for GWAS 2; but for GWAS 3, S2 has rank 1 and S1 has rank 2.
 Then the SR(S1) is 4, while the SR(S2) is 5.
 In sorted SR order, S1 is ranked 1 and S2 is ranked 2.
 This will give a sorted global ranked order of SNPs whose effectiveness we can study.

-1
+Table 1.
+Example of calculation of Sum of Rank (SR) and global rank for SNPs.